 Guled Hassan Duran is a Somali citizen who was captured in Djibouti and rendered to the CIA in March 2004, and who has been detained without charge at Guantánamo since September 2006.
-President Obama's Guantánamo Task Force designated Guled for continuing detention, indicating that there was likely no basis for future prosecution.
+In January 2022, Guled was approved for transfer by the Periodic Review Board (PRB).

 The executive summary of the Senate Select Committee on Intelligence (SSCI) Study of the CIA's Detention and Interrogation Program released in 2014 notes that Guled was among a group of "CIA detainees [who] had care delayed for serious medical issues" while in detention "[d]ue to a lack of adequate medical care at CIA detention sites and the unwillingness of host governments to make hospital facilities available."
 However, nearly all of what happened to Guled between the time of his capture and his arrival at Guantánamo in 2006 remained shrouded in secrecy until CCR began to represent him in the fall of 2016 and filed Duran v.
 Obama.